The Outflow of the B335 Protostar II: After the Outburst: Summary and Conclusions

 \section{Summary and Conclusions}

-We have analyzed two sets of JWST NIRCam images of the isolated globule B335 and the single protostar it contains.
-We also present new analysis of public JWST NIRSpec IFU data of the region closest to the protostar.
+We have analyzed two epochs of JWST NIRCam images of the isolated globule B335 and the single protostar it contains.
+We have also presented new analysis of public JWST NIRSpec IFU data of the region closest to the protostar.
 Based on NEOWISE photometry of the integrated light in the reflection nebula, the B335 protostar underwent a photometric outburst around 2015 and is at present in the declining brightness phase of this outburst, but has not yet returned to its quiescent brightness.
 In addition to the overall decline of brightness of the blue-shifted, eastern lobe of the reflection nebula, shadow effects from obscuring clumps in the path of the illuminating radiation from the protostar are projected into the reflection nebula.
 From the fact that substantial variations in these shadow effects are seen in the one year epoch difference between our two images, we conlude that those obscuring clumps must be of order one AU from the protostar.
 From the amplitude of the variations, we estimate that those clumps have optical depths of order unity.

+We have presented maps of the column densities of H$_2$O ice, continuum extinction, and broad-band extinction based on NIRCam photometry of background stars and confirm the overall flattened structure of the B335 core, and the carving out of an outflow cavity that contains less dust and ice than the undisturbed molecular core.
+A study of the scattered interstellar radiation field, the coreshine, qualitatively confirms these findings and extends them to regions of lower density.